Unconventional and Enticing Holiday Menus

 The combination of sweet, sticky honey and toasted walnuts conjures up memories of the takeout classic honey-walnut shrimp.
 But this carrot-inspired rendition is a lot less treacly and a lot more umami-packed, thanks to the miso.
 The fresh garlic and scallions add a pungent bite, which keeps this whole situation balanced.

-Our new preferred way to serve a classic holiday vegetable: this simple shaved Brussels sprout salad, which is full of flavor.
+Our preferred way to serve a classic holiday vegetable: this simple shaved Brussels sprout salad, which is full of flavor.
 Prep all the elements in advance so that all you have to do is toss and season before serving.

 Bright citrus, tangy yogurt, and sweet, earthy beets make a light yet complex side that complements many different menus.

-This recipe is a great compromise for salad lovers and haters alike.
+A great compromise for salad lovers and haters alike.
 It has a piquant sherry-mustard dressing and bitter frisée, but it’s balanced by rich roasted squash, sweet chewy dates, and nutty pepitas.